wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 But in <a target="_blank" href="https://aws.amazon.com/about-aws/whats-new/2018/09/introducing-aws-cloudformation-macros/">Sep 2018 CloudFormation got <a target="_blank" href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-macros.html">macros</a> to do iteration and interpolation (find-and-replace).
 Caveat: it requires dependencies to be setup.

 CF/CFN (Cloud Formation) limits the size of objects uploaded to S3.

+Can’t really do that with CFN alone.
+Even though Cloud Formation has <strong>nested stack</strong> only for AWS.

+Terraform can import CFN yaml format into its HCL language.

 AWS Cloud Formation and Terraform can both be used at the same time.
 Terraform is often used to handle security groups, IAM resources, VPCs, Subnets, and policy documents; while CFN is used for actual infrastructural components, now that cloud formation has released <strong>drift detection</strong>.